jpersson/johanpersson.at/content/posts/2020/pirogi/index.md

 * Prepare the sauce one day ahead to make sure it is not too watery when making the pirogi.
 * For kids it better with many small pigori than one big one.
 * Don't put too much filling due avoid leakage when baking.

 ### Verdict

-I'll update once I hear back from the kids. 🤞🏻
+~~I'll update once I hear back from the kids. 🤞🏻~~

+Either they were very hungry or the really liked the Pirogi.
+They consumed every one! ✌🏻